 Can anybody jump who is under 18 years old?

-Unfortunately, you must be at least 18 years old to legally jump in the state of Rhode Island.
+Unfortunately, you must be at least 18 years old to legally jump in the USA.
 There are no exceptions, and we cannot take parental-signed consents.
 Be prepared to show I.D. if you are under the age of 21.

 Is there a weight limit to jump?

 Our weight limit is 240 pounds which is the absolute maximum.
 Anybody over that limit will be refused.
 We also reserve the right to turn away people who have a very high weight to height ratio, (for example, 220 pounds with a height of 5’2”).

 Gratuities are not required.
 Our staff is paid well; however, if you feel that you would like to add some gratuity, that’s perfectly acceptable and well appreciated.

 How much in advance do I have to schedule a skydive?

 We recommend to schedule a tandem skydive a week in advance.
 Depending on the season, it is possible to make an appointment 1-2 day(s) prior to jump.
 Sometimes you are able to jump the same day you call.